ekinyucel/go-csvtojson/ReadME.md

 multiple CSV file can be processed at the same time.

 # How to
-CSV files should be added to the root directory for conversion
+CSV files should be added to the given directory.
+The folder path should be passed as a flag parameter as given below
 ```
 $ go build -o converter.exe

-$ converter.exe
+$ converter.exe -folder=C:\Users\ekin\Desktop\test\
 ```

 For now the applications tracks the folder each minute for csv files.
 After that it converts csv files to json formatted ones.